amahabal/PySeqsee/docs/howto/install.rst

   cd PySeqsee
   sudo python3 setup.py install

-This will create a directory called PySeqsee, and install the PySeqsee command line tool.
+This will create a directory called PySeqsee, and install the farg command line tool.
 To test that everything works, you can type::

-  /usr/bin/python3 -m farg.apps.seqsee.run_seqsee --sequence="2 3 5 7 11"
+  farg run seqsee --sequence 2 3 5 7 11

 On Windows
 --------------